anaconda/anaconda-project/docs/source/user-guide/tasks/docker-image.rst

   anaconda-project run $CMD --anaconda-project-port 8086 --anaconda-project-address 0.0.0.0 --anaconda-project-no-browser --anaconda-project-use-xheaders

-This ensures that the command listens over port 8086 if it support the :ref:`http-commands`.
+This ensures that the command communicates over port 8086 if it supports the :ref:`http-commands`.

 If your desired command is not an HTTP command or you wish not to use the Jinja2 template features you must add ``supports_http_options: false`` to the command specification in the ``anaconda-project.yml`` file.
 When